lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Decapsulation Requires the Public Key {#impl-cons-decaps-pubkey}

 ML-KEM always requires the public key in order to perform various steps of the Fujisaki-Okamoto decapsulation [FIPS.203], and for this reason the private key encoding specified in FIPS 203 includes the public key.
-Moveover, the KEM combiner as specified in {{sec-kem-combiner}} requires the public key of the traditional component in order to achieve the public-key binding property and ciphertext collision resistance as described in {{sec-cons-kem-combiner}}.
+Moreover, the KEM combiner as specified in {{sec-kem-combiner}} requires the public key of the traditional component in order to achieve the public-key binding property and ciphertext collision resistance as described in {{sec-cons-kem-combiner}}.

 The mechanism by which an application transmits the public keys is out of scope of this specification, but it MAY be accomplished by placing a serialized composite public key into the optional `OneAsymmetricKey.publicKey` field of the private key object.